Wilhelm Kroll: Education and career

 Apart from his teaching and publications, Kroll was an important agent for international collaboration in the classics.
 As an editor of important journals (Bursian’s Jahresbericht über die Fortschritte der klassischen Altertumswissenschaft, 1898–1912; Glotta, 1913–1936) and the Realencyclopädie der Classischen Altertumswissenschaft (1906–1939, as successor to Georg Wissowa) he collaborated with hundreds of scholars from all over Europe and the United States.
 He was one of the first German scholars to be invited to lecture in the United Kingdom after World War I, and was awarded a visiting professorship at the Princeton University in 1930/31.

 His last years were overcast by the rise of Nazism in Germany.
 In 1934 he resigned as president of the Silesian Society for Patriotic Culture, a learned association that he had headed since 1927.
-In 1935, under new legislation, Kroll was retired earlier than usual.
-As his successor he opted for his long-time colleague Hans Drexler who had been an active supporter of the Nazi party.
-Drexler would later write Kroll's obituary in the Gnomon, apologising for his predecessor's alleged ″lack of a positive world view″.
+In 1935, under new legislation, Kroll retired earlier than usual.
+As his successor, he opted for his long-time colleague Hans Drexler who had been an active supporter of the Nazi party.
+Drexler would later write Kroll's obituary in the Gnomon, apologising for his predecessor's alleged lack of a positive worldview.

 While not being a victim of the Nuremberg Laws himself, Kroll witnessed the removal of his colleagues from office and the persecution of his former pupils, some of whom he aided in finding work abroad.
 He also continued to collaborate with Jewish scholars in editing the Realencyclopädie.
 For this Kroll was assaulted in the Nazi newspaper Der Stürmer, after he had already relocated to Berlin with his wife early in 1937.

 Meanwhile, academic institutions continued to appreciate and honor Kroll's achievement.
-He was elected ordinary member of the German Archeological Institute in 1934, corresponding member of the Austrian Academy of Sciences in 1935 and fellow of the British Academy in 1937.
+He was elected ordinary member of the German Archeological Institute in 1934, corresponding member of the Austrian Academy of Sciences in 1935 and Fellow of the British Academy in 1937.
 He was also awarded honorary degrees by the universities of Oxford (1935) and Cambridge (1938).

-After an operation, Kroll died to an embolism on April 21, 1939.
-He was survived by his wife, a daughter and three sons, one of whom had emigrated to Japan in 1936 and later became a renowned physicist at the University of Taipei.
+After an operation, Kroll died of an embolism on April 21, 1939 in Berlin.
+He was survived by his wife, his daughter and three sons, one of whom had emigrated to Japan in 1936 and later became a renowned physicist at the University of Taipei.